 Travel.State.Gov > Intercountry Adoption News and Notices > Updated - Information for U.S. Citizens in the Process of Adopting Children from Ukraine

 The Department of State continues to receive many inquiries from U.S. citizens concerned about the plight of Ukrainian children.
-We share this concern for these children, and we understand that some U.S. citizens want to respond by offering to open their homes to provide temporary safe haven, to host, or to adopt these children in need.
+We share this concern, and we understand that some U.S. citizens want to respond by offering to open their homes to provide temporary safe haven, to host, or to adopt Ukrainian children in need.

 Please review the following key notices about intercountry adoption and hosting programs involving Ukrainian children: